Find Affordable College Courses

 UCF Writing Studies Master’s Program

-Of the 12 writing students who graduated with a master's degree in 2020-2021 from UCF, about 33% were men and 67% were women.
-Nationwide, master's degree programs only see 31% men graduate in writing each year.
-UCF does a better job at serving the male population as it supports 3% more men than average.
+For the most recent academic year available, 36% of writing master's degrees went to men and 64% went to women.
+Nationwide, master's degree programs only see 29% men graduate in writing each year.
+UCF does a better job at serving the male population as it supports 7% more men than average.

 undefined

-Of the students who received a writing master's degree from UCF, 92% were white.
-This is above average for this degree on the natiowide level.
+Of the students who received a writing master's degree from UCF, 55% were white.
+This is below average for this degree on the natiowide level.
+In the writing master's program at this school, racial-ethnic minorities make up 45% of degree recipients.
+That is 14% better than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from University of Central Florida with a master's in writing.